Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/learn/math/derivatives/derivatives-content.md

 Here we have linearly growing function.

-Derivative is always 3 for any `x` value, which means that in the original function, growth of `y` at any point is 3x (if you increase `x` by 1, `y` will increase by 3, check it).
+Derivative is always 3 for any `x` value, which means that in the original function, the rate of growth of `y` is 3 (if you increase `x` by 1, `y` will increase by 3, check it).

 ![Linear Function Derivative](/content/learn/math/derivatives/linear-function-derivative.png)